pro-tips-launch-thriving-business-directory-website

 • Location awareness: Leverage device GPS capabilities to suggest nearby listings

 Test your directory on multiple devices and platforms before launch.
 What works perfectly on your desktop might be unusable on someone’s smartphone.
+I remember launching a directory that looked stunning on my laptop but had unclickable buttons on mobile devices—we lost 40% of our early traffic before catching the issue.

 5. Monetization Strategies for Directory Websites